slipset/slipset.github.io/_posts/2017-05-25-last-seven-days-of-Clojure.md

 ## Case fails when a single single clause with an empty test seq is used

 Chris Bloom reports

 > I would expect
 ```clojure
 (case 1
    () :a
    :none)
 ```
-> to return `:none` instead if tails with an univormative exception: "Unhandled clojure.lang.ArityException: Wrong number of args (-2) passed to: core/max"
+> to return `:none` instead if tails with an uniformative exception: "Unhandled clojure.lang.ArityException: Wrong number of args (-2) passed to: core/max"
 ```clojure
  (case 1
     () :a)